iotivity/IoTivity-Getting-Started/gsg-sw.md

    ![onboard button](/Images/onboard-button.png)

-6. Change the device name, if you wish, and click OK.
+5. Change the device name, if you wish, and click OK.

-7. In the Generic Client tab, toggle the Value switch on and off.
+6. In the Generic Client tab, toggle the Value switch on and off.

    ![value switch](/Images/toggle-switch.png)

    Notice that the console output in the server terminal responds to the actions in the client.
 This simulates controlling your smart home device with, for example, a mobile phone client.

-9. Quit the client app and press Ctrl-C in the server terminal to exit the process.
+7. Quit the client app and press Ctrl-C in the server terminal to exit the process.

 ## Customize the Code

+***
+***
+    **[Todo OCF: This section needs verification and some detail where noted]**
+***
+***

 IoTivity provides a tool for automatically generating server code as a significant head start for your software development.
 The code generation tool works from a JSON file created by you that describes the capabilities of your device.

-The server code you compiled and ran in this tutorial began from a file called example.json, found in the ~/iotivity-lite/ directory.
+The server code you compiled and ran in this tutorial began from example.json file, found in the ~/iot-lite/ directory on your development PC.

 The steps below will show you how to make a simple change to the JSON file, recompile, and run the server and client.
-You can then see how the server changes are reflected in the client app.
+You can then see how the changes you made to the server’s capabilities in the JSON file are reflected in the client app.

-1. Back up the example.json file:
+1. On your development PC, back up the example.json file:

    ```
    cd ~/iot-lite/
    cp example.json example.json.bak
    ```

 2. Open the example.json file in your preferred editor.

-3. **[Insert editing steps here]**
+3. **[Todo OCF: Insert here the editing changes that user will make]**

 4. While still in the ~/iot-lite/ directory, generate the server code, build, and run: